-Not sure about you, but my banks charge me around $15 to both send and receive an international payment.
+Not sure about you, but New Zealand banks charge me around $15 to both send and receive an international payment.
 Plus the exchange rate is loaded with a spread of around 3 points.
 Transferwise gives you a neutral rate, and a fee of 0.7%.
 Plus since you’re not making an international payment (it’s all done through Transferwise’s domestic accounts) you don’t get charged any international payment fees by your bank.

 I recently used it to transfer about $2,000 NZD to AUD, and saved about $16 NZD on fees and $21 NZD on the exchange rate (that’s about $27 USD in total).
 Do that a few times and you’ll be able to buy yourself a new pair of shoes.
 You can get your first transfer free using this link!